mreider/am/agilemarkdown-project/integrate-pendulum.md

 So we could have three new buttons next to the current "new file" button - sync, new story, new idea.

+and then a few buttons for navigating back to the normal page etc

 ## Comments

 @falconandy - let me know if this is crazy or not - or if you have other ideas